How to Develop an Android App: All Points you Should Consider

 5. Complete Design And Technical Specifications

 User Interface and User Experience are two main aspects of any app, and both of them have roots in conventional app design.
-The first step in design is creating app screens.
-Designers use different wireframing tools to create initial, rough sketches for an insider look at an app.

 All screens, navigation panels, sidebars, menus and features are separately designed on tools like Adobe XD.